-The “gas-fired recovery” policy, initiated by Scott Morrison, provides millions of dollars of public money to fuel climate disaster, including $600 million alone on a new gas-fired power plant at Kurri Kurri to burn gas from the Santos Narrabri project.
+Funding commitments initially made under the “gas-fired recovery” policy of Scott Morrison continue to provide public money to fuel climate disaster, including hundreds of millions of dollars for a new gas-fired power plant at Kurri Kurri to burn gas from the Pilliga.

 Transition away from fossil fuels

 Instead of gas-fired dispossession, we urgently need to be strengthening First Nations rights and investing heavily in a just transition away from fossil fuels, with large-scale employment in renewable energy and sustainable development.

 Defend Gomeroi rights